-Build the next layer, not a new system
+Build the next layer

 Rest assured, you're not prioritizing short-term gains over long-term prosperity.